Esh Winning: Environment

 There are two environmental projects ongoing in the village.

 In 1996 the 31-hectare Ragpath Wood was purchased by the Woodland Trust; the wood is to the south-east of the village bordering the Deerness Valley Walkway.
 The wood is on the site of an Ancient Woodland site, although it was felled during World War II and replanted in 1967.

 The Esh Winning Eco-Learning Centre (EWE), based in the local primary school, is a training centre for the north-east area.
 It specialises in the provision of training around sustainable development and outdoor learning.
 It is funded by a number of key partners including Durham County Council, Surestart and is part of North East Strategic Partnership for Sustainable Schools.
 A number of environmental courses and initiatives are being run from the centre.

+Amenities

+The village centre has a number of shops as well as the Stags Head Hotel.

+Religious sites in the village include Our Lady Queen of Martyrs Roman Catholic Church.

+Esh Winning is home to Esh Winning Primary School.

 Sport

-The village has a football team, Esh Winning F.C., who currently play in the Northern League Division One, although their ground is in West Terrace in nearby Waterhouses.
+The village has a football team, Esh Winning F.C., who currently play in the Northern League Division Two, although their ground is in West Terrace in nearby Waterhouses.

 Sir Bobby Robson, former manager of the England national football team, grew up in the neighbouring village of Langley Park and was educated for a time in Esh Winning.
 A local park has been named in his honour.

 The village has a cricket team playing within the Durham County League.